vinaypatil03/breast-cancer-detection-using-machine-learning-knn/README.md

 # Breast-Cancer-detection-using-Machine-Learning-KNN
 Flask Based Web App to detect Breast Cancer using K-Nearest Neighbors

-This application using Python, scikit learn and to predict breaast cancer based upon data inputs.
+This application using Python, scikit learn and to predict breast cancer based upon data inputs.

 Make sure you have Python installed atleat 2.7 or higher